MicrosoftDocs/well-architected/well-architected/performance-efficiency/selecting-services.md

 ### Evaluate the location

-Choosing the right infrastructure refers to selecting the appropriate region and availability zones for hosting your workload.
+Evaluating the location refers to selecting the appropriate region and availability zones for hosting your workload.
 The region refers to a specific geographic location, while availability zones are separate physical data centers within a region.
-By choosing the right infrastructure, you ensure that your workload runs on a robust and efficient infrastructure that can meet your performance and availability requirements.
 Different regions and availability zones may have varying levels of network latency and compute resources.
 By selecting the infrastructure with low latency and ample resources, you can optimize the performance of your workload.

 **Understand available features.** Different regions have different features available.
 These features include the number of services and availability zones.
 Understand the features available in a region before selecting it.
 Ensure a region meets workload performance needs.